datocms/react-datocms/docs/video-player.md

           # if provided, it shows a blurred placeholder for the video
           blurUpThumb

+          # if provided, it enables DatoCMS Content Link for click-to-edit overlays
+          alt

           # you can include more data here: they will be ignored by the component
         }
       }